-- Decide which line of your family you wish to trace; it is often easy to be sidetracked by coming across records on other branches of the family, or unrelated families of the same name. - Get all the information you can from members of your own family, such as names, dates and places.
-Even if some of this information proves to be not entirely accurate, it can often provide useful clues or pointers in the right direction. - Start with yourself and work backwards.
-It can be tempting to skip the recent generations that are most familiar, but there is always a chance that you will miss vital clues, or be taken in the wrong direction. - Plan how you are going to collect and record information.
-Note where you found it from the start. - Aim to avoid guesswork and test your assumptions and when possible check the original records. - Prepare to be challenged and frustrated.
+• Decide which line of your family you wish to trace; it is often easy to be sidetracked by coming across records on other branches of the family, or unrelated families of the same name.

+• Get all the information you can from members of your own family, such as names, dates and places.
+Even if some of this information proves to be not entirely accurate, it can often provide useful clues or pointers in the right direction.

+• Start with yourself and work backwards.
+It can be tempting to skip the recent generations that are most familiar, but there is always a chance that you will miss vital clues, or be taken in the wrong direction.

+• Plan how you are going to collect and record information.
+Note where you found it from the start.

+• Aim to avoid guesswork and test your assumptions and when possible check the original records.

+• Prepare to be challenged and frustrated.
 Our ancestors did not always share the truth with official record keepers, and records were never created for the benefit of family historians!

+Key to Website information

+Access online

+£ - Subscription site: you may search for free but will need to subscribe or pay to view images of original records.
+Free Access at the Cheshire Record Office and libraries across Cheshire.

-Births, Marriages and DeathsCivil Registration 1837 to present
+Births, Marriages and Deaths Civil Registration 1837 to present